dsobral/ADER/material/LO9.md

 #### 3. Quality check and filtering (*feature selection*)

-Many GEMs...

 Low quality cells and outliers are removed from the *UMI* count matrix.
-These include dead cells, or empty GEMs that contain only ambient RNA.
+These include dead cells, empty GEMs that contain only ambient RNA, or GEMs that carry more than single-cell (multiplets).

 #### 4. Normalization